digifi-io/digifi-node-js/README.md

 ## Configuration

-To initialize `API Service` you need to create API client before.
+To initialize `DigiFi API Service` you need to create API client before.
 Here is an example how to achieve that:

 ```new AuthorizedApiClient(baseUrl: string, apiKey: string, options: object)``` - default API client with authorization.
 Requires ```baseUrl``` of DigiFi Platform API endpoint as first argument, [api-key](https://docs.digifi.io/reference/digifi-api#api-authentication) as second argument and [apiVersion](https://docs.digifi.io/reference/digifi-api#api-authentication) in `options` object as third argument.